 Expert Legal Representation for Your Las Vegas Same-Sex Divorce

 Our seasoned divorce lawyers in Las Vegas are ready to help you navigate all aspects of your divorce or dissolution of a domestic partnership, from complex asset evaluation and property division to alimony and child custody issues.
 We are ready to draft and execute a prenuptial or post-nuptial agreement or challenge unfair provisions in an existing agreement.
-Divorce lawyers Jennifer V. Abrams and Vincent Mayo offer courtesy phone consultations at no charge.
-Call 702-222-4021 to speak with one of them about your important concerns.
+Call 702-222-4021 to speak with one of our divorce attorneys regarding a consultation.